MikeDenisov/mikedenisov.github.io/_projects/hempinc.md

 </div>

 ### Challenges
-* Advanced animations system with lots of customizations, attachements, etc.
+* Advanced animations system with numerous customizations and attachments.
-* High requirements for optimization due to packed with features functionality and low-end target mobile devices.
+* High optimization requirements due to the feature-packed functionality and targeting low-end mobile devices.
-* Required number of custom advanced editors for AI behaviours customization and navigation markup.
+* Implemented a number of advanced custom editors for AI behaviors customization and navigation markup.
-* Multiple complex AI behaviours like staying in queues, dragging items, etc.
+* Created multiple complex AI behaviors for agents such as staying in queues, carrying items, conversations, etc.
-* Custom mobile platforms plugins to implement in-game live streaming radio.
-* Custom pathfinding solution (Hierarchical) to allow spreaded pathing and optimized collision avoiding.
+* Devised a custom pathfinding solution to allow spreaded pathing and optimized collision avoidance.
-* Quite complicated UI decisions.
+* Addressed quite complicated UI decisions.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">